endonutriHUPR/AITD_SpatialTranscriptomics/README.md

 # Autoimmune Thyroid Diseases with Spatial Transcriptomics

-This repository host the code used in our paper titled "Unraveling the molecular architecture of autoimmune thyroid diseases at spatial resolution".
+This repository host the code used in our paper titled "Unraveling the molecular architecture of autoimmune thyroid diseases at spatial resolution" DOI: https://doi.org/10.1038/s41467-024-50192-5.

 Also available in Zenodo:
 [![DOI](https://zenodo.org/badge/684554798.svg)](https://zenodo.org/doi/10.5281/zenodo.11551772)